A New Periocular Dataset Collected by Mobile Devices in Unconstrained Scenarios: Introduction

 \section{Introduction}

-\IEEEPARstart{B}{iometric} systems that use ocular images have been extensively investigated due to the high level of singularity in the iris and because the periocular region can provide discriminative patterns even in noisy images~\cite{DeMarsico2017, Proenca2017irina, proenca2019inset, zanlorensi2020attnormalization, zanlorensi2020deep}.
+\IEEEPARstart{B}{iometric} systems that use ocular images have been extensively investigated due to the high level of singularity in the iris and because the periocular region can provide discriminative patterns even in noisy images~\cite{santos2013periocular, DeMarsico2017, Proenca2017irina, proenca2019inset, zanlorensi2020attnormalization, zanlorensi2020deep}.
+The term ocular comprises the periocular and iris regions~\cite{zanlorensi2019ocular}.
+The periocular region comprises eyebrows, eyelashes and eyelids, while the iris is the colored region between the sclera and pupil.
 There are two main modes that an ocular biometric system can operate: identification ($1$:$N$ comparison) and verification ($1$:$1$~comparison).
 The identification task consists of determining a subject's identity, whereas the verification one verifies whether a subject is who she/he claims to be.
-There are also two main protocols to evaluate biometric systems: closed-world and open-world.
+There are also two main protocols to evaluate biometric systems: closed-world and open-world \cite{zheng2016open, leng2020open}.
 In the former, the training and test sets have different samples from exactly the same subjects.
 On the other hand, in the open-world protocol, the training and test sets must have samples from different subjects.
 With these modes and protocols, it is possible to evaluate some characteristic of biometric approaches to produce discriminative features and generalization capability.